Whitchurch, Shropshire

 The population falling within the union at the 1851 census had been 11,400 with parishes ranging in size from Chidlow (population 12) to Whitchurch itself (5,976).
 The average annual poor-rate expenditure for the period 1851-54 had been £2,452 or 4s.4d. per head of the population.

 After the new union was formed, the Claypit Street workhouse was enlarged.
 The original building was a symmetrical red-brick building facing to the south-east.
+Women and children were housed in the eastern part of the building and men in the western part.
 An infirmary block, now demolished, was added at the north.
-The workhouse location and layout are shown on the 1924 map below, by which time the workhouse was officially known as Whitchurch Poor Law Institution.
+A casual ward block, complete with sleeping and work cells, stood at the western corner of the site.
+The workhouse location and layout are shown on the 1901 map below.

 Whitchurch main building south-west wing from the west, 2001.